titan-syndicate/glowing-system/docs/ci.md

 Our continuous integration process consists of three main GitHub workflows:

-1. **build-tag-push-dev-image**: Responsible for building the application, creating its image, and pushing it to Docker Hub.
+1. **update-dev-fistbump-chat-image**: Responsible for building the application, creating its image, and pushing it to Docker Hub.
-2. **update-helm-repo**: To be invoked only if the infrastructure undergoes any changes.
+2. **update-helm-repo**: Updates the helm package and creates a pre-release version when appropriate.
-3. **helm-upgrade-dev**: Pulls the latest Docker image using the Git commit hash as a tag and performs a Helm upgrade on our development Kubernetes cluster.
+3. **helm-upgrade-dev**: Pulls the latest Docker image using the latest prerelease version as a tag and performs a Helm upgrade on our development Kubernetes cluster.

 ## Workflow Details

-### 1. `build-tag-push-dev-image`
+### 1. `update-dev-fistbump-chat-image`
 This workflow is the first in the sequence and is essential for every deployment process.
 Here's what it does:

 - Builds the next version of our application.